- There were around 3,200 new cases of cervical cancer in the UK in 2013, that’s around 9 cases diagnosed every day.

 - More than 8 in 10 (83%) women diagnosed with cervical cancer in England and Wales survive their disease for one year or more (2010-11).

-- Cervical cancer survival is highest for women diagnosed aged under 40 years old.
+- Cervical cancer survival in England is highest for women diagnosed aged under 40 years old (2009-2013).

-- 9 in 10 women diagnosed aged 15-39 survive their disease for five years or more, compared with a quarter of women diagnosed aged 80 and over.
+- Around 9 in 10 women in England diagnosed with cervical cancer aged 15-39 survive their disease for five years or more, compared with around a quarter of women diagnosed aged 80 and over (2009-2013).

 - Cervical cancer survival is improving and has increased in the last 40 years in the UK.